-The Athletic Training Program at Methodist University is a Commission on Accreditation of Athletic Training Education (CAATE) accredited undergraduate educational program.
-The program is designed to prepare students for the professional opportunities as BOC Certified Athletic Trainers (ATC).
+The Methodist University Athletic Training program is designed to prepare students for the professional opportunities as BOC Certified Athletic Trainers (ATC).
 Students accepted into the program will be working toward either a Bachelor of Science in Athletic Training degree.

 Methodist University is very fortunate to have six Certified Athletic Trainers on staff, a great advantage at the NCAA Division III level of athletics.
 In addition, students in the program will receive individual didactic and clinical instruction in both the classroom and in the athletic training facility from the staff as well as advising and instruction from the Athletic Training Program faculty.